© BrunoPress

 Anthony Hopkins: His impressive life and career

-Of course, recently he added another golden statuette to his collection, as Hopkins was awarded his second Best Actor Oscar for his role in 'The Father' (2020).
-The actor made history as the oldest Oscar winner ever, taking the throne at age 83.
+In 2020, he added another golden statuette to his collection when he was awarded his second Best Actor Oscar for his role in 'The Father', and made history as the oldest acting Oscar winner ever, taking the throne at age 83.

 RECOMMENDED FOR YOU